Not Knowing What To Do With

 And she worries about her parents getting older, and if her kids will find their way in the world or end up settling and be stuck in a less than passionate job like she was.
 And on her nightstand are books whose characters face growing older and dyeing* with Grace.

 As she grows older, she looks back on her life ... wondering if she made the right choices.
-She loves her kids, but as they pack and go off to college, she feels like all the passion and purpose in her life is moving out of the house too.
+She loves her kids, but as they pack up and go off to college, she feels like all the passion and purpose in her life is moving out of the house too.

 The thought crosses her mind ... do her kids want to grow up to be like her?
 Does she want them to have a life like hers?